vhbcet/glarium/README.md

 ![](https://iili.io/Ki3Z7h7.png)

-# Glarium
+# Ottoman Knights

-Glarium is a project that originally started as a clone of the MMORTS **Ikariam**.
+Ottoman Knights is a project that originally started as a clone of the MMORTS **Ikariam**.
 I worked on it for a couple of months, building the database, backend, and starting the frontend.

 ---